gw31415/fzyselect.vim/README.md

 ### For Neovim users: `vim.ui.select`
-If you want to replace `vim.ui.select` with this plugin's, you can directly assign the function `fzyselect.start`.
+If you want to replace `vim.ui.select` with this plugin's, you can directly assign the function `require 'fzyselect'.start`.

 ```lua
 vim.ui.select = require 'fzyselect'.start